MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

-## Create a Traffic Manager profile
+## Task 2: Create a Traffic Manager profile

 Now you will create a Traffic Manager profile that directs user traffic based on endpoint priority.